SanioLuke/Expressso/README.md

 # Expressso
-Expressso is a web development project created to develop a online shooping website for buying electronical products.
+Expressso is a web development project created to develop a online shopping website for buying electronical products.